-ENGL 298-3 Special Topics in Literature or Visual Media This course covers introductory-level material in areas that reflect faculty expertise.
-The course content may change with each offering.
-This course may be repeated to a maximum of 6 credit hours if the material is substantially different.
+ENGL 298-(3-6) Special Topics in Literature or Visual Media This course covers introductory-level material in areas that reflect faculty expertise.
+This course may be repeated to a maximum of 6 credit hours with permission of the instructor and Department Chair if the subject matter of the course differs substantially.